 Buses and trains are an important part of the backpacking experience – but when it comes to sheer wind-in-your-hair freedom, nothing beats a road trip.

 The faster the mode of transport, the smaller the world gets.
 With half a day and a jet plane you can whizz between continents.
 Meanwhile, 12 hours will barely let you scratch the surface of the world’s best walking routes.

 Just starting out?
 You can always break in your hiking boots a little closer to home.

 Fancy joining a turtle conservation project in Costa Rica, or teaching school kids in Madagascar?
 Volunteering (provided it’s done responsibly and sustainably) is a nice way to meet new people, give something back, and add a little bit of structure to your backpacking trip.

 Stepping out into the big wide world can be a scary thought.
 So why, why, why would you want to do it alone?
 Well, flying solo means there’s only one person to please (that’s you).
 It also forces you to think on your feet; only you can decide where to go next, or how you’re going to handle tricky situations.

 Best of all, travelling alone makes it easier to find friends.
-A good tip is to start backpacking in the country that you feel most comfortable with and then move on from there – that first stop could be a place with the same language you use at home, or a country that already attracts a steady stream of backpackers like Thailand or Peru.
+A good tip is to start backpacking in the country that you feel most comfortable with and then move on from there – that first stop could be a place with the same language you use at home, or a country that already attracts a steady stream of backpackers, such as Thailand or Peru.

 6. Find yourself

-For all the talk of finding themselves or going on a spiritual journey, plenty of backpackers wind up drinking beer in the safety of their hostel’s bar.
-There’s no need to be teetotal, of course, or hide yourself away in some remote ashram.
-But there are places and experiences that will help you learn more about yourself.
+Despite talk of “finding themselves” or “going on a spiritual journey”, plenty of backpackers wind up drinking beer in the safety of their hostel bar.
+There’s no need to be teetotal, of course – but there are places and experiences that will help you learn more about yourself.

 7. Avoid flying